 Whenever you’re considering a new credit card, chances are, you’ve got a very specific goal for your finances.
-Sometimes, it might be earning a generous welcome bonus.
+Sometimes, it might be earning a generous welcome bonus offer.
 Other times, it could be getting a low-to-no interest introductory APR offering or racking up credit card rewards.

 If you’ve ever weighed a rewards card with a short 0 percent APR period against a card with no rewards and a longer balance transfer period, you might wonder what’s best.
 On the one hand, you can earn some pretty generous rewards, especially if the card offers a welcome bonus and ongoing opportunities to earn cash back.

 If card perks and benefits are added, like cellphone protection or travel insurance, it can sweeten the pot.
 However, if you are tackling high-interest debt, a longer balance transfer offer could save you hundreds or even thousands of dollars over time.

 Let’s take a look at different scenarios that justify a balance transfer card with a longer 0 percent APR offer versus a rewards card with a shorter one, along with the pros and cons of each type of card.

 What is the difference between a balance transfer and a rewards card?

 A balance transfer card’s main feature is that it offers a low-to-no interest for either purchases, balance transfers or both for a limited time.
 In most cases, the introductory rate is 0 percent for a term anywhere between six months and 18 months, although some cards are now offering up to 21 months at 0 percent APR.

 If you are carrying debt on a credit card with a higher interest rate, being able to transfer the balance to another card with a 0 percent APR means you can save a substantial amount of money on interest.

 A balance transfer offer can be really helpful when trying to tackle high-interest debt.
 But, in most cases, these cards will have little in the way of rewards and card perks.